Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Introduction

 Replacing internal combustion engine vehicles with electric vehicles reduces urban air pollution and mitigates climate change if electricity is generated from renewable sources~\citep{DS94}.
 In general, privately owned vehicles are a vastly underutilized resource.
 Vehicle usage data collected by the US~\cite{NHTS17} shows that on an average day over $90$\% of all privately owned vehicles are parked at any one time---even during peak rush hour.
 Since electricity grids require storage capacity to integrate increasing amounts of intermittent wind and solar power, electric vehicle owners could capitalize on their batteries by offering storage to the electricity grid when their vehicles are parked. \cite{WK97} term this idea \textit{vehicle-to-grid}.

 R\'eseau de transport d'\'electricit\'e (RTE), Europe's largest transmission system operator, expects to need an additional flexible generation and electricity storage capacity of $10$GW to $20$GW by 2035.
 This corresponds to $7.5$\% to $15$\% of the total French electricity generation capacity in 2017~(RTE~\citeyear{RTE17b, RTE17c}).
-If electric vehicles were to provide some of this flexibility, then the vehicles and the electricity grid could share the costs of electric vehicle batteries. \cite{WK05a} and \cite{LN19} have identified \textit{primary frequency regulation}\footnote{Primary frequency regulation is also known as primary frequency control and as frequency containment reserves.} as one of the most profitable flexibility services for vehicle-to-grid.
-Electric vehicles that provide this service must maintain a continuous power flow to the vehicle battery that is proportional to the deviation of the instantaneous grid frequency from its nominal value ({\em i.e.}, 50Hz in Europe).
+If electric vehicles were to provide some of this flexibility, then the vehicles and the electricity grid could share the costs of electric vehicle batteries. \cite{WK05a} and \cite{LN19} have identified \textit{primary frequency regulation}, also known as frequency containment reserves, as one of the most profitable flexibility services for vehicle-to-grid.
+Electric vehicles that provide this service must maintain a continuous power flow to the vehicle battery that is proportional to the deviation of the instantaneous grid frequency from its nominal value (\eg, 50Hz in Europe).
 As primary frequency regulation is the first flexibility service used to stabilize the electricity network after disturbances~\citep{YR07a}, its provision must be highly reliable.
-However, RTE questions the reliability of vehicle-to-grid~(RTE~\citeyear{RTE17b}).
-The~\cite{EU17} has recently addressed this concern by defining a minimum level of reliability that electric vehicles and other providers of frequency regulation must guarantee.
+However, RTE~(\citeyear{RTE17b}) questions the reliability of vehicle-to-grid.
+The~\cite{EU17} addressed this concern by defining a minimum level of reliability that electric vehicles and other providers of frequency regulation must guarantee.
 Specifically, it demands that providers must be able to deliver regulation power for all frequency deviation trajectories with certain characteristics.